ArunK-003/arunk-portfolio/README.md

 - **Smooth Animations & Transitions**: Seamless user experience powered by Framer Motion.
 - **Responsive Design**: Fully optimized for a consistent and accessible experience across all devices—desktops, tablets, and mobile phones.
 - **Modern UI/UX**: A clean, intuitive, and visually appealing user interface built with reusable React components.
-- **Contact Form Integration**: A functional contact form using EmailJS for easy communication.
+- **Contact Form Integration**: A functional contact form using formsubmit for easy communication.

 ## 3. Technologies & Tools